 It took a pandemic, but everyone’s finally focusing on prepping and survival.
 People are stocking up on food, survival supplies, outfitting their bug out location (BOL).
 But what if you find yourself caught in the in-between or worse yet, forced to leave your safe haven unexpectedly?

-Two words: survival cache— a secret spot where you store valuable emergency supplies and food when you’re in dire need.
+Two words: survival cache—a secret spot where you store valuable emergency supplies and food to use when you’re in dire need.

-Let’s dig in a bit more on what survival caches are and how you can use it to your advantage:
+Let’s dig in a bit more on what survival caches are and how you can use them to your advantage:

 A smart prepper never puts all their eggs in one basket.